 The Work-Study program is a federally funded program that provides part-time employment, primarily on campus, for students who show financial need.

-Eligibility depends upon the need for employment to defray educational expenses, with preference given to those with the highest financial need.
+Eligibility for Work-Study depends upon the need for employment to contribute to educational expense.
+Preference given to those with the highest financial need.
 Students must also meet general financial aid eligibility requirements.

 Enrolled at least half-time.
-If you drop below half-time enrollment at any time during the fall or spring semesters and continue to work, you will not be paid for those hours by the Financial Aid office.
+If the student drops below half-time enrollment at any time during the fall, spring, or summer semesters and continues to work, they will not be paid for those hours by the Financial Aid office.
 No exceptions.

 Applying for Work-Study

 Complete a FAFSA.
-The outcome of your FAFSA determines if you are eligible for work-study funds.
+Your FAFSA results determine if you are eligible for Work-Study funds.

 You will need to apply for Work-Study each academic year.

-To keep your current work-study position for the next school year, you must secure your position with your supervisor before leaving for summer break.
+If a student is currently working in a Work-Study position and would like to keep their current Work-Study position for the next academic year, they must secure their position with their supervisor before leaving for summer break.

 Work-Study Award Notification

-There is no guarantee of employment or that you will earn the amount awarded to you.
+There is no guarantee of employment or that you will earn the amount of Work-Study funds that have been offered to you.